Cortical Mechanisms of Perceptual and Cognitive Development

 Prefrontal Cortex-dependent Cognitive Development

-Mechanisms driving critical period circuit development are well described in sensory systems—but poorly characterized for complex cognitive behaviors.
-Identification of a critical period and underlying mechanisms for cognitive circuits and behavior would eventually improve diagnosis, prevention and treatment of psychiatric disorders.
-Our study aims to examine to what extent a mechanism critical for regulating the critical period for visual cortex development also modulates maturation of frontal cortex-dependent cognitive functions such as attention and social cognition.
-We combine in vivo circuit-specific manipulations with a translationally-relevant touchscreen behavioral testing system to identify the developmental regulatory mechanism of cognitive function from the molecular, circuit to the behavioral level.
-We actively collaborate with division of psychiatric genomics & neurodevelopmental disorders & psychiatric epigenomics at Mount Sinai.
-Currently supported by National Institute of Mental Health (R21 NS105119).
+Mechanisms driving critical period circuit development are well described in sensory cortex—but poorly characterized for prefrontal cortex dependent cognitive behaviors.
+Impaired prefrontal cortical connectivity is increasingly identified in a host of several neuropsychiatric disorders that coincides with this protracted developmental period.
+A second major goal of our research is to examine to what extent a mechanism regulating the critical period for visual cortex development also modulates maturation of prefrontal cortex-dependent cognitive functions such as attentional behavior, and social cognition.
+We aim to identify the developmental regulatory mechanism of cognitive function from the molecular, circuit to the behavioral level.
+Identified circuit-associated mechanisms would promote translation of our basic research findings to clinical research to improve diagnosis, prevention and treatment of neuro-developmental disorders.